ConsumerAffairs Unaccredited Brand

 - Airbnb for business: Airbnb will partner with your business to provide tools and solutions to streamline business travel.

-- Best for people looking for cheap or unique accommodations around the world for vacations or business travel.
+- Best for: people looking for cheap or unique accommodations around the world for vacations or business travel.

-Airbnb Company Profile
+Airbnb Company Information

 - Company Name: